 "Charges" means the payment due for the acceptance of a Notice by the Publisher payable by the Notice Placer as set out in the Authorised Scale of Charges;

-“Forwarding Service” means the service provided to use The Gazette’s postal box for correspondence in order to prevent a personal address from being publicly and permanently available on the official public record.
+“Forwarding Service” means the postal service provided indirectly via The Royal Mail, in order to use The Gazette’s postal box for correspondence in order to prevent a personal address from being publicly and permanently available on the official public record;

 “Local Newspaper Notice” means any notice placed in a local newspaper other than The Gazette;

 "Notice" means all advertisements and state, public, legal or other notices (without limitation) submitted for potential publication in The Gazette by the Notice Placer, save in respect of any Local Newspaper Notice, to which other terms may apply where indicated in these Terms and Conditions;

 "Notice Placer" means any agency, company, firm, organisation or person who has requested to place a Notice in The Gazette, whether acting on their own account or as agent or representative of a principal;